W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ::: details Commentary
 (2–3) Christian theologians were unconsciously impelled to justify their need to punish others (the inevitable result of projected guilt) by turning a God of Love into one of fear and retribution (“inverting a whole frame of reference”), thereby having Him act out their own repressed need to attack others to preserve their indiuvidual self.
 (Wapnick, AAC, p.255.)

-(2–4) The ego’s unconscious demand to project its guilt — shared by all of us — did not allow these otherwise reasonable men and women to recognise the illogic, not to mention insanity, of their position.
+(2–4) The ego’s unconscious demand to project its guilt — shared by all of us — did not allow these otherwise reasonable men and women to recognize the illogic, not to mention insanity, of their position.
 We should never underestimate the power of denial with its need to keep the truth away from us. … The persecuting Christian institutions during their two-thousand year history merely reflected the same need to persecute that is found in each of us… (Wapnick, FAJ, p.
 208–209.)

-(3) …we can also recognise love’s distortions in the contradictions foun din teh Bible itself, not to mention in the centuries of bloodshed committed in the name of God, venerated through His “Holy Word” which had to be affirmed lest He or His self-appointed (sic) leaders would wreak punishment on all non-believers. …these tragic errors (Wapnick, AAC, p.
+(3) …we can also recognize love’s distortions in the contradictions foun din teh Bible itself, not to mention in the centuries of bloodshed committed in the name of God, venerated through His “Holy Word” which had to be affirmed lest He or His self-appointed (sic) leaders would wreak punishment on all non-believers. …these tragic errors (Wapnick, AAC, p.
 250–251.)
 :::
 {% endif %}